“Creamy as well as savoury, this keralan dal curry evokes a sense of comfort when eaten.”

 This is because you will still be adding the coconut paste and simmering everything for another 5 minutes.
 If you’re unsure if it’s cooked, spoon out a morsel and carefully press between your thumb and index finger.

 Tempering your Dal Curry

-If you’re not familiar with tempering, it is simply the process of frying key spices in oil and pouring them over a curry.
-This process adds another layer of complexity to the dal, imparting a fragrant nutty aroma from the heated coconut oil and mustard seeds as well a sweetness from the caramelised onions.
+If you’re not familiar with tempering, it is simply the process of frying key spices or aromatics in oil and pouring them over a curry.
+This process adds another layer of complexity to the dal curry, imparting a fragrant nutty aroma from the heated coconut oil and mustard seeds as well a sweetness from the caramelised onions.
 It is a simple way to elevate the flavour of the dal curry.